Richugan/tpa-front/README.md

 - Dynamic page rendering entries from the WordPress REST API.
 - Header submenu on hover with example links per top-level item.
 - Responsive layout (Flexbox/Grid) and SCSS theming variables.
-- Accessible markup where practical (roles for menus, buttons, etc.).
 - Unit tests for key components and behaviors.

 ---